Hedwig Grossman Lehmann: Biography

 Hedwig Grossman was born in Germany in 1902.
 Her father was Polish and her mother, Hispanic.
 Hedwig's family grew up as assimilated and anti-Zionistic Jews.
-During her childhood, Hedwig joined a German youth movement "Vender Fogal".
+During her childhood, Hedwig joined Wandervogel, a German youth movement.
 She left this group to later join the Zionistic Jewish youth movement "Blue and White":he:בלאו וייס.

 Grossman showed an early talent for art and attended art classes in her school where they taught pottery.
 Grossman's success was written up in the local newspaper where she was noted as being the first woman in this field.
 Later Grossman moved to a small potter's village in Lower Silesia and further developed her pottery skills.
 After that she moved to Bolesławiec where she studied the Chemistry of Pottery and experimented with clay from Israel, as she was interested in moving to Israel.

 Grossman moved to Berlin in 1930 and opened a pottery workshop.
 She participated in exhibitions and was accepted into the "Creative Women Union".